 Using a Moisture Meter for More Accurate Results

 Insert the probe at least three to four inches deep and position it near the root zone rather than at the surface.
 Surface readings can be misleading, especially after rain, when the top inch is wet while deeper soil remains dry.
-Moisture meters are particularly useful for container gardens, where soil can dry unevenly from the edges inward.
+Moisture meters are especially useful for container gardens, where soil can dry unevenly from the edges inward.

 What Dry, Moist, and Waterlogged Soil Looks and Feels Like